sqmedeiros/sblp2023-time-vs-energy/README.md

-The paper **Analyzing the Time x Energy Relation in C++ Solutions Mined from a Programming Contest Site**, by Sérgio Queiroz de Medeiros, Marcelo Borges Nogueira and Gustavo Quezado, from the 27th Brazilian Symposium on Programming Languages (SBLP'2023), discusses an experiment based on the data available in this repository.
+The paper **Analyzing the Time x Energy Relation in C++ Solutions Mined from a Programming Contest Site**, by Sérgio Queiroz de Medeiros, Marcelo Borges Nogueira and Gustavo Quezado, from the 27th Brazilian Symposium on Programming Languages (SBLP'2023), discusses a previous experiment based on the data available in this repository.

 ## Contact